Oil & Gas Glossary · Direct Participation Program (DPP)

 A pooled investment structure allowing accredited investors to directly fund specific oil and gas projects and receive a share of production and tax benefits.

 In oil and gas, a Direct Participation Program is a strategy where a sponsor (typically an operator acting as General Partner) raises capital from multiple investors (Limited Partners) to finance drilling projects.
 Investors in a DPP hold working interests in one or several wells, meaning they share in both the costs and revenues of the project.
 The DPP structure is often set up as a limited partnership or LLC, which provides for pass-through of income and losses directly to investors, avoiding corporate taxation.
-DPPs offer direct exposure to oil and gas production along with significant tax advantages (like deductible intangible drilling costs and depletion allowances), but they are illiquid and involve substantial risks, including the potential of drilling dry holes or cost overruns.
+DPPs offer direct exposure to oil and gas production along with significant tax advantages (like deductible intangible drilling costs and depletion allowances), but they're illiquid and involve substantial risks, including the potential of drilling dry holes or cost overruns.

 DPPs give qualified investors direct ownership in drilling ventures, which can lead to high returns and tax benefits, but also expose them to higher risk and illiquidity compared to public investments.